 • Activity increases too quickly

-• Strength or conditioning drops
+• Strength or conditioning decreases

 • Movement becomes limited or avoided

-• The joint is underloaded or overloaded
+• The body becomes underloaded or overloaded

 Knee Pain at Different Stages of Life